AGCoL

 Collinear sets

 Using the Hit Filter, or right click in the hit region, set the highlighting for Collinear Sets.
-As shown below, the number of highlighted collinear hits and number of collinear sets will be shown in the Information box.
+As shown below, the number of highlighted collinear hits and sets will be shown in the Information box.

 Collinear Sets

-In the image on the right, two different sets are shown (green highlighted hits is the 1st set, pink is the 2nd).
-They were broken up by a gene on each chromosome that do not have a hit.
+In the image on the right, two different sets are shown where the pink highlighted hits is the 1st set, green is the 2nd; these are Color Wheel Highlight1 and Highlight2 colors.
+The sets were broken by an extra gene on Human Chr01.

-In the image on the right, all genes in both sets are on the same strand.
+A collinear set either has all genes to the same strand (+/+, -/-) or different (+/-, -/+).
+In the image on the right, all genes in both sets are on different strands.

 The collinear set algorithm does not consider the amount of overlap of the hit to a gene, or the similarity of the hit sequences.